VIT-Tresata-Hackathon-2025/Hack-a-thon-Template/README.md

 - Choose a topic relevant to the given hackathon theme.
 - Submit this file along with your project repository.

+## 📁 Folder Structure
 │
-├── submissions/
-│   ├── TEAM_NAME/
-│   │   ├── README.md   ← Team details (this file, updated by you)
-│   │   ├── code/       ← All source code files
+├── README.md   ← Team details (this file, updated by you) ├── code/       ← All source code files
-│   │   ├── docs/       ← Documentation, reports, presentations
+├── docs/       ← Documentation, reports, presentations
-│   │   └── demo/       ← Screenshots, videos, demo links
+└── demo/       ← Screenshots, videos, demo links
-│
-└── guidelines/
-└── README.md       ← Hackathon rules and instructions